tani/papyrus/README.l.md

 ## Tutorial and Guideline

-You can write any documents but have to write a title (`#`) at the top of the file like a following.
-And if you try this tutorial, save this document as `hello.l.md`.
+You can write any documents but have to write a title (`#`) at the top of the file like a following, and if you try this tutorial, save this document as `hello.l.md`.

     # My First Document